Q & A

 We run a small coffee plantation on Tamborine Mountain Qld, of 2ha/600 coffee bushes, plus a café where we sell our own coffee.
 The café generates 30kg of grounds per week.
 What’s the best way to use this resource.
 Biochar?
 Compost?
 Direct into the soil?
 Mulch?
 Mushroom substrate?

 Compost!
 Coffee grounds have a similar carbon/nitrogen ratio to cow manure – less the biology of course.
 Compost worms love it and reproduce rapidly in worm farms fed the material.
 To “inoculate” with biology, by far the best source is cow manure.
-To upgrade the compost to vermi compost I would initially import some bulk compost worms.
+To upgrade the compost to vermi compost initially import some bulk compost worms.
 Once you get the system working, you should always have heaps of worms to seed each new compost batch.

-I would add some paramagnetic basalt crusher dust, or if not available, any quarry crusher dust, for grit.
+Add some paramagnetic basalt crusher dust, or if not available, any quarry crusher dust, for grit.
 Worms have a gizzard, and need grit to digest their food.
 Paramagnetism?
 This is a growth force particularly present in some rocks such as basalt, some schists and spectacularly in serpentinite; granites to a much lesser extent.
 The Mount Sylvia palagonite from not too far away from you near Gatton would be a good rock dust for this purpose.
 It has a paramagnetic reading of around 1200cgs, which is excellent.

 The average output of a café is between 20 and 50kg of spent grounds per week, and this is enough to overwhelm most backyard gardeners unless they have large gardens.
 In the case of this plantation, there would be enough compost from your café “waste” to keep the coffee bushes continuously composted on a rotational basis.
 (The source of good organic/biodynamic cow manure would be problematic on Tamborine Mountain, and might involve getting it in the Beaudesert area.)